sudo snap install --channel=1.18/stable --classic microk8s

 Add current user to

-groupsudo usermod -a -G microk8s "${USER}" && su - "${USER}"
+microk8sgroupsudo usermod -a -G microk8s "${USER}" && su - "${USER}" -

 Enable required

-addonsmicrok8s.enable dns dashboard storage ingress
+microk8saddonsmicrok8s.enable dns dashboard storage ingress -

 Configure

-microk8s.kubectl config view --raw > "${HOME}/.kube/config"
+kubemicrok8s.kubectl config view --raw > "${HOME}/.kube/config" -

 Ensure correct permissions on

-config file and directorychown "${USER}" "${HOME}/.kube" chown "${USER}" "${HOME}/.kube/config" chmod 750 "${HOME}/.kube" chmod 640 "${HOME}/.kube/config"
+kubeconfig file and directorychown "${USER}" "${HOME}/.kube" chown "${USER}" "${HOME}/.kube/config" chmod 750 "${HOME}/.kube" chmod 640 "${HOME}/.kube/config"

 Configure and deploy SD Elements